lechium/KBDatePicker/README.md

 # KBDatePicker
-UIDatePicker for tvOS! ported from https://github.com/jruhym/datePicker
+DatePicker for tvOS! inspired by https://github.com/jruhym/datePicker

 This has seen a long road of being a POC from the code listed above, to written completely in obj-c, to being re-written in Swift!
 There are now two versions that parallel in functionality one in Objective-C and one in Swift (the swift target is a framework you can embed too!)
 Will updated README with swift sample code and info later, however, the Swift sample app now uses the new Swift framework.